- Blue Screens of Death are an indicator that your PC has run into a fatal error during its running time.

 A problem has been detected and Windows has been shut down to prevent damage to your computer.

 If the IRQL BSOD error becomes a recurring issue, you’ll need to fix it.

-This is how you can fix the IRQL NOT DISPATCH LEVEL error
+How can I fix the IRQL NOT DISPATCH LEVEL error?

-- To check if you need to free up HDD space, open File Explorer with the Windows key + E hotkey.
+- Open File Explorer by pressing the Windows key + E hotkey.